CybercentreCanada/assemblyline-service-configextractor/README.md

 # ConfigExtractor Service
+This service extract malware configuration (such as IP, URL and domain) for various malware family.
+Most of the time this is only possible on unpacked version of malware such as in a memory dump.
+See our Cuckoo service to automate extraction of malware memory dump.

 The code found in this repository contains two main aspects: the Assemblyline service code (configextractor.py) and the command line interface (cli.py).
 The Assemblyline service code utilizes cli.py in order to perform Assemblyline related functionality,